Egypt to hold parliamentary vote in Feb/March - foreign minister

 U.S. officials said the aid cut reflected Washington's unhappiness with Egypt's path since Mursi was deposed.

-Fahmy has since called the state of Washington's ties with its longtime Arab ally "turbulent" and suggested that Egypt would look beyond the United States to meet its security needs.
-He has repeatedly named Russia as a partner with whom Cairo hopes to deepen ties.
+Fahmy has since called the state of Washington's ties with its longtime Arab ally "turbulent" and suggested that Egypt would look beyond the United States to meet its security needs, and has repeatedly named Russia as a partner with whom Cairo hopes to deepen ties.

 Russia's foreign and defence ministers will arrive in Cairo on Wednesday for talks, foreign ministry spokesman Alexander Lukashevich said.
-The talks would cover regional issues "as well as strengthening Russian-Egyptian cooperation in various areas, including political, arms trade and economy."
+Talks would cover regional issues "as well as strengthening Russian-Egyptian cooperation in various areas, including political, arms trade and economy."

-Fahmy said Egypt had "moved forward more than people think", referring to the transitional period.
-He acknowledged, however, that the government was grappling with turmoil:
+"We have moved forward more than people think," he said, referring to the transitional period.
+He acknowledged, however, that the government is grappling with turmoil:

 "We need to get a full hand on the security issues in Egypt but that is progressing, so we can receive tourists again," he said.

-(Additional reporting by Elisabeth O'Leary in Madrid, Gabriela Baczynska in Moscow and Yasmine Saleh in Cairo; writing by Maggie Fick in Cairo; editing by Ralph Boulton and Tom Pfeiffer)
+(Additional reporting by Elisabeth O'Leary in Madrid, Gabriela Baczynska in Moscow, and Yasmine Saleh in Cairo; Writing by Maggie Fick in Cairo; Editing by Ralph Boulton)